NAHSRobotics-Team5667/Vision-ImageProcessing/README.md

-# Image Processing with Vision Tracking
+# Image Processing for Vision Tracking with OpenCV

 A simple vision tracking example using a sample image from the internet and OpenCV.
 The vision tracking code can be found [here](src/test/java/frc/Vision.java).